mfreema5/Thesis/Spring-2015/restructure/snapshots/revision-30-Apr-15.md

   </li>
 </ul>

-These early citation metrics were inherently field-specific, since they took data from a central reference to some particular field.
+These early citation metrics were inherently field-specific, since they took data from a central reference to a particular field.

-##### Compiling citations for multiple fields
+#### Compiling citations for multiple fields

 Soon, though researchers began to cross-compile citation information from multiple journals, and then to include journals from multiple fields in those compilations.
 For example, Gregory (1937) compiled more than 27,000 citations from across 27 subfields in medicine.